quietfanatic/verdant-fang/log.md

   code.
 - Planned work for tomorrow: Make bug spit venom.
 Venom will be an important mechanic for the story later on.
+#####2024-02-15 H
+- Halfway point!
+- Implemented more art, animation, AI, and decals for bugs.
+Implemented a bunch of untested code for spitting venom, but haven't tried it out yet.
+- Spent a long time on the architecture under checkpoints and transitions.
+  They're better now, but I can't help but feel like the time wasn't very well spent.
+- Implemented aperture-style transitions and a nice looking death screen, with a "press R to restart" message that looks better than I thought it would.
+- Did some emergency performance work on AYU, not to a whole lot of avail.
+  Keeping the location cache in to\_tree helps a lot though.
+- Added decorative light streaming in from the cave entrance.
+I though it wouldn't look good, but it surprisingly works if it has a subtle enough color.
+  It balances against the blue switch on the other side of the room.
+- Planned work for tomorrow: Spitting!
+Maybe start work on Witch some, as another flying entity?
+I should also maybe start in on music too...oh but there are a bunch of sound effects I need to add too...uhhhhh